Last Updated on

 Whenever someone is important enough for you to draw them into your world, you want to make a lasting first impression.
 According to Entrepreneur magazine, your visitors will get their first impression of your website design ideas within less than two-tenths of a second.

-The best ideas for web design will attract and appeal to your customers, clients, and visitors by meeting a specific need.
+The best website ideas for web design will attract and appeal to your customers, clients, and visitors by meeting a specific need.
 The scope of the overall design will reflect your business, promote your brand, be easy to navigate, have readable content, and leave a lasting impression with all who see it.

 How will you know if you succeeded?
 Ask yourself if your website is changing often enough to keep visitors coming back to see something new.
 Do the colors and overall design scheme evoke an emotion in you?
 Look at this site by the Child Welfare League of America.
 Did it make you smile?